Title

 Description

-The circular medallion measures 95.2mm in diameter and was cast in bronze.
-No mintage is reported.
+The medallion measures 102mm in diameter and was struck in bronze by the Medallic Art Company of New York.
+No mintage has been reported.

 Medal Details